chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 ```shell
 export KUBECONFIG=<path-to-kubeconfig>
 ```
+### Review OLM resources

-2. In OpenShift, a Catalog Source serves as a carefully curated repository of operators, akin to an app store.
+1. In OpenShift, a Catalog Source serves as a carefully curated repository of operators, akin to an app store.
 It provides a comprehensive listing of operators along with their descriptions, versions, and compatibility information.
 By default, the `redhat-operators` Catalog Source is included with the cluster in `openshift-marketplace` namespace, featuring the presence of the `openshift-cert-manager-operator`.

 ```shell
 oc get catalogsources redhat-operators -n openshift-marketplace
 ```

-3. Within OLM, the `PackageManifest` is your operator's info card.
+2. Within OLM, the `PackageManifest` is your operator's info card.
 It includes details such as the package name, available channels, source repository (Catalog Source), install modes, version details etc. which simplifies operator installation within your OpenShift cluster.
 Let's check the details for `openshift-cert-manager-operator`

 ```shell